keithbuhler/keithbuhler.github.io/slideshows/intro10reasoning.md

 1. The disciples were walking through fields, stripping the grain and eating them.
 2. The Pharisess accused them of breaking the law because violating ritual norm
-3. Jesus points out that "there are conditiosn in which the ritual laws in question do not apply"
+3. Jesus points out that "there are conditions in which the ritual laws in question do not apply"
 4. Jesus "brings up cases of this that the Pharisees already concede" (David, showbread; Priests, sabbath regulations)